Chief Minister of Manipur

 The Chief Minister of Manipur is the chief executive of the Indian state of Manipur.
 As per the Constitution of India, the governor is a state's de jure head, but de facto executive authority rests with the chief minister.
 Following elections to the Manipur Legislative Assembly, the state's governor usually invites the party (or coalition) with a majority of seats to form the government.
 The governor appoints the chief minister, whose council of ministers is collectively responsible to the assembly.
-If she or he has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.
+If they have the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.
+Usually, the chief minister also serves as leader of the house in the legislative assembly.

-Since 1963, twenty people have served as Chief Minister of Manipur.
+Since 1963, fourteen people have served as the chief minister of Manipur.
 Five of these belonged to the Indian National Congress, including the inaugural officeholder Mairembam Koireng Singh.
+Okram Ibobi Singh was the longest holder of the post and held the office for 15 years and 11 days.
+Yumnam Khemchand Singh of the Bharatiya Janata Party is the current incumbent, having taken charge on 4 February 2026.